JSdotNet/Template/README.md

 Each test method has a name that describes the requirement it is testing.
 This should make it easier to understand the test and to maintain them.

 I do not recommend Integration tests, since they are expensive to maintain and slow to run.
 Sometimes they are needed, so I added them to this template to see how they could be implemented.
-As they are setup in this template they can run in parallel using multiple docker containers and the Respawn package to reset the database.
+As they are setup in this template they can run in parallel using multiple docker containers and the ReSpawn package to reset the database.

-## Resources an inspiration:
+## Resources an inspiration

 While building this template I was inspired by the following resources: